How to know whether or not you need a stairlift

 As we get older, the time may come when certain daily tasks become more difficult than they used to be.
 Climbing the stairs can put a lot of pressure on joints and muscle groups which older people can find incredibly painful.
 Other conditions such as arthritis or a previous hip fracture – as well as general ageing - can also impact on movement, and this can leave the body in a state of vulnerability when it comes to moving about the home.

-To combat this, mobility aids and home adaptations including walk-in baths can make home life considerably easier and more comfortable, reducing the pressure put on joints.
+To combat this, mobility aids and home adaptations including walk-in showers and baths can make home life considerably easier and more comfortable, reducing the pressure put on joints.
 But how do you know when it is the right time to buy a stairlift?
 It can be difficult to decide whether your movement has become so difficult that a stairlift could considerably improve your lifestyle or whether you can continue as you are.
 To help you make this decision, have a read of this guide which offers advice on whether your reduced movement would benefit from the help of a stairlift and which model would best suit your needs.

 The most reliable way of detecting whether your mobility calls for the help of a mobility aid is by seeing your doctor or an occupational therapist.
 A doctor will be equipped with the skills and experience required to determine the extent to which your movement ability has been reduced by either ageing or a medical condition.